ppawel/openstreetmap-watch-list/rails/README.md

-OWL VIEWER RAILS APP
+OWL RAILS APP
 ====================

-This is a rails app (although it's not really used in a railsy way) which provides the main UI to OWL, viewing changes and providing RSS feeds for areas.
+This is a Rails app which provides the main OWL API

 ## Installation